gdg-x/hoverboard/data/posts/2016-08-09-interview-with-yonatan-levin.markdown

 So, let's start!

-## 1. Please, tell a bit about the work you do.
+## 1. Hello, Yonatan!
+Please, tell a bit about the work you do.
 How did you first get involved into this work?

 First time I faced Android was when building an app for my own startup, with Android SDK 8.
 It was an amazing app that was draining battery from 100 to 0 in about 4 hours :)
 The development felt right for me.
 I really enjoyed the mixture between UI, complex algorithms and the entire eco-system.
 I liked the opportunity to try various open source libraries.
 In general, the system flexibility was very appealing to me.